jquense/yup/README.md

 }
 ```

+### localization and i18n

 If you need multi-language support, yup has got you covered.
-The function `setLocale` accepts functions that can be used to
-generate error objects with translation keys and values.
-Then feed it into your favorite i18n library.
+The function `setLocale` accepts functions that can be used to generate error objects with translation keys and values.
+These can be fed it into your favorite i18n library.

 ```js
 import { setLocale } from 'yup';